damphon/L2Test/README.md

 #	3 - Employees should be able to verify all answers before final submission
 #	4 - The test should be timed, and auto-submit when time runs out.
 #	5 - After submitting the results the software should auto grade the test
+#   10 - The results should be saved and easily retrievable at a later date by management for anyone who has taken the test.
 #	6 - Employees should see the test result as a percentage and a percentage for question category’s (Like the CompTIA tests) This would prevent them from knowing the specific questions they got wrong but aid in future studying.
 #	7 - Leads should be able to review specific answers to all questions
 #	8 - Techs can flag questions they think need improvement while taking the test, for leads to review
 #	9 - Leads should be able to remove poorly worded questions (from taken tests) and have the test automatically re-score.

-#   10 - The results should be saved and easily retrievable at a later date by management for anyone who has taken the test.
-#
+Make config page post work, it should only update feilds that have been updated.